kkruecke/cplus-documentation/notes/move-semantics.rst

     String s3{s1 + s2};

-The temporary string representing *s1 + s2* will die after the line is executed and its memory will be delete.
+The temporary string representing *s1 + s2* will die after the line is executed and its memory will be deleted.
 Therefore it would be more efficient if its resources were simply taken over or moved to *s3* like this

 .. code-block:: cpp